dltj/dltj-blog/content/2015-07-02-thursday-threads-2015w26.md

 anchor="Peter Murray on Twitter" %}
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 I didn't get to talk to anyone at this booth, but I was interested in the concept.
-I remember donations processing being such a hassle -- analyze each book for its value, deciding whether it is part of your collection policy, determining where to sell it, manage the sale, and so forth.  {% include robustlink.html href="http://americanbookdrive.com/" versionurl="https://web.archive.org/web/20150629023108/http://americanbookdrive.com/" versiondate="2015-07-02" title="American Book Drive : Welcome" anchor="American Book Drive" %} seems to offer such a service.
+I remember donations processing being such a hassle -- analyze each book for its value, deciding whether it is part of your collection policy, determining where to sell it, manage the sale, and so forth.  {{ robustlink(href="http://americanbookdrive.com/", versionurl="https://web.archive.org/web/20150629023108/http://americanbookdrive.com/", versiondate="2015-07-02", title="American Book Drive : Welcome", anchor="American Book Drive") }} seems to offer such a service.
 Right now their service is limited to California.
 I wonder if it will expand, or if there are similar service providers in other areas of the countries.

 ## Free Driver's Ed Resources for Libraries